How Long Does It Take to Become an Electrician?

 1. Earn a High School Diploma or Equivalent

-Electricians generally need to have at least a high school diploma or an equivalent credential, such as a General Educational Development (GED) diploma.
+To enroll in a vocational training program, you will likely need to have at least a high school diploma or an equivalent credential, such as a General Educational Development (GED) diploma.

 2. Pursue Vocational Training